 Anyway, I was SUPER disappointed with this brand.
 I do have a few other strips and I might try them, but from application to wear, they were a big fat no. Sadly.

 If they changed their formula and made them easier to apply I’d be on board to try them again.
 They have SO many cute patterns.
 Just didn’t execute well.
+I also feel like these were nail stickers vs real nail polish strips.

 Review of Color Street Nails